 Adjust the fridge so it’s level from side to side and tilted backward.
 Stack quarters near the back and set a 2-ft. level on them.
 When the bubble shows level, the tilt is correct.

 Pull off the front cover grille to level or tilt the fridge.
 Turn adjustment screws to raise or lower the front corners of the fridge.

 Photo 9: Lift the back cover panel

 Remove the screws that hold the back cover panel in place.
-On some models, you have to pry out plastic screw covers with a putty knife to expose the screws.
+On some models, you have to pry out plastic screw covers with a putty knife to expose the screws for freezer repair.

 Photo 10: Clear the drain hole